Appraisily/CRM/README.md

 - Message validation errors are logged and messages are nacked
 - Processing errors trigger automatic retries
 - Failed messages can be sent to a Dead Letter Queue (DLQ) if configured
-- All errors are logged with full stack traces
+- All errors are logged with full stack traces and context
 - Graceful shutdown ensures no messages are lost
+- Dead Letter Queue monitoring for failed messages
+- Database connection pool metrics

 ## Monitoring